Wills, Trusts & Probate

 What happens if I die without a will in Cayucos?

-California law requires that your will be signed by you and witnessed by at least two individuals who are present at the same time.
-These witnesses should not be beneficiaries to avoid conflicts of interest.
-Proper witnessing helps ensure that the will is legally enforceable and can prevent challenges during probate.
+California law generally requires that a will be signed by the testator and witnessed by at least two individuals who are present at the same time and who witness the signature.
+Witnesses should generally be disinterested parties rather than beneficiaries to avoid conflicts that could put the will at risk of challenge.
+Following these witnessing and signing requirements is important to ensure the will is recognized as valid during probate.
+Guidance on proper execution helps minimize the chance of procedural defects that could undermine the document’s effectiveness.

-An executor is the person you designate to manage your estate after your passing.
-Their responsibilities include locating and managing assets, paying debts and taxes, and distributing property according to your will.
-Choosing a trustworthy and organized executor is essential to ensure your estate is handled efficiently and your wishes are fulfilled.
+An executor is the person you designate to administer your estate after your passing.
+Responsibilities typically include locating and managing assets, paying debts and taxes, filing necessary court paperwork, and distributing property according to the terms of the will.
+Choosing a reliable and organized executor is important because they will oversee the practical steps of closing your estate.
+Clear instructions in the will and accessible documentation make the executor’s role more efficient and help avoid delays in the distribution of assets to beneficiaries.

 Leave a Reply